-VMT = Annual vehicle miles traveled of the vehicle measure. = 10,690 17 %Instate = Percentage of refueling (gasoline or electric charging) that occurs in Illinois = Actual if determined by evaluation, else assume 93% 18 MPG_ice = Baseline fuel economy for the internal combustion engine vehicle expressed in miles per gallon. = 28 MPG 19 120,286 = Conversion factor for BTU per Gallon of Gasoline 20 HeatRate = Heat rate of the grid in Btu/kWh, based on the average fossil heat rate for the EPA eGRID subregion, adjusted to take into account T&D losses.
-For systems operating less than 6,500 hrs per year: Use the Non-baseload heat rate provided by EPA eGRID for RFC West region for ComEd territory (including independent providers connected to RFC West), and SERC Midwest region for Ameren territory (including independent providers connected to SERC Midwest).
-21 Also include any line losses.
-For systems operating more than 6,500 hrs per year: Use the All Fossil Average heat rate provided by EPA eGRID for RFC West region for ComEd territory (including independent providers connected to RFC West), and SERC Midwest region for Ameren territory (including independent providers connected to SERC Midwest).
+VMT = Annual vehicle miles traveled of the vehicle measure. $= 10,690^{17}$ %Instate = Percentage of refueling (gasoline or electric charging) that occurs in Illinois = Actual if determined by evaluation, else assume 93% 18 MPG ice = Baseline fuel economy for the internal combustion engine vehicle expressed in miles per gallon. $= 28 MPG^{19}$ 120,286 = Conversion factor for BTU per Gallon of Gasoline 20 HeatRate = Heat rate of the grid in Btu/kWh, based on the average fossil heat rate for the EPA eGRID subregion, adjusted to take into account T&D losses.

+For systems operating less than 6,500 hrs per year:

+Use the Non-baseload heat rate provided by EPA eGRID for RFC West region for ComEd territory (including independent providers connected to RFC West), and SERC Midwest region for Ameren territory (including independent providers connected to SERC Midwest).21 Also include any line losses.
+For systems operating more than 6,500 hrs per year:

+Use the All Fossil Average heat rate provided by EPA eGRID for RFC West region for ComEd territory (including independent providers connected to RFC West), and SERC Midwest region for Ameren territory (including independent providers connected to SERC Midwest).
 Also include any line losses.
-EV_ee = Actual nameplate operation efficiency for electric vehicle expressed in kWh per 100 miles. = 30 kWh per 100 miles 22
+EV ee = Actual nameplate operation efficiency for electric vehicle expressed in kWh per 100 miles. = 30 kWh per 100 miles22 17 Average annual vehicle miles traveled estimated based on Stateside average of data from the 2017 National Household Transportation survey, accessed 07/2020.
+18 It is estimated that half of charging that occurs away from home is out of state.
+The estimate of home charging is 86% from the RTF characterization based on 2014 Idaho National Laboratory study.
 19 Estimated using the 2019 US Fuel Economy Guide fleetwide average for gasoline cars.
 Baseline MPG includes an efficiency adder of 4.2 MPG since gasoline vehicles replaced by EVs are more efficient than the fleet-wide average, according to NBER Working Paper No. 25771.
 "What Does an Electric Vehicle Replace?" by Jianwei Xing, Benjamin Leard, Shanjun Li.
 Issued in April 2019.
 20 US Energy Information Administration.